ytakefuji/hiscovid/README.md

 In the US graph, it is constantly bad, but a single point that changes abruptly around the mid-July 2021.

-In the UK graph, there are two points where the slope of the scoreline changed abruptly, including the beggning of 2021 and mid-July 2021.
+In the UK graph, there are two points where the slope of the scoreline changed abruptly, including the beggning of April 2020 and mid-November 2021.